MarcBoule/ImpromptuModular/README.md

 Many options are available in the modules' **right-click menu**, and can be used to setup Clocked/Clkd for your particular needs.
 In particular, the RUN CV input is trigger sensitive by default, but can be made level sensitive (gate mode) by turning on the "_Run CV input is level sensitive_" option; when chaining multiple Clocked/Clkd modules, only the first module in the chain should have this option turned on.

 Clocked and Clkd also feature the ability to automatically patch the Reset, Run and BPM cables to a designated clock master.
 Any instance of Clocked or Clkd can be designated as the clock master using the module's "_Auto-patch_" menu entry.
-When auto-patching clocks: if the slave clock already has a connection to one of the inputs mentioned above, that input un-touched; the status of the "*Outputs reset high when not running*" setting will be copied from the master clock into the slave clock.
+When auto-patching clocks: if the slave clock already has a connection to one of the inputs mentioned above, that input un-touched; the status of the "*Outputs high on reset when not running*" setting will be copied from the master clock into the slave clock.

 <a id="clocked-sync"></a>